dimasriat/dimasriat.github.io/content/_index.md

 +++
-title = 'About'
+title = 'Home'
-draft = false
 +++

+# Hi there!
+I am Dimas

+A software dev, web3 enthusiast and open source contributor.

-If you’re new to my website I suggest exploring my articles or my career log as they give context to how I became who I am today.
+If you're new to my website I suggest exploring my articles or my career log as they give context to how I became who I am today.
 If you remain, welcome aboard, space pirate.

 ## Why?